englercj/node-esl/examples/ivr/README.md

 The ivr will play a menu recording instructing the caller to:

-*a.
-Press '2' for sales.*
+1. *Press '2' for sales.*
-*b.
-Press '3' for technical support.*
+2. *Press '3' for technical support.*
-*c.
-Press '4' for billing.*
+3. *Press '4' for billing.*
-*d.
-Enter the extension you want to call followed by the '#' key*
+4. *Enter the extension you want to call followed by the '#' key*

 The reason the menu starts with 2 is because then I could easily allow callers to dial the default extensions 10xx without calling a group.